WG-Forge/Tank-Predators/README.md

 # Tank-Predators

 ## How to start the game:
-Run PlayerSession.py, which will create one player thread that will do random movement
+Run PlayerSession.py, which will create one player thread that will do random movement with game map shown Player needs to add its name and the session will be started on preordered game name

 ## Current version(Stage II):